October 12, 2017

 Detailed information and procedures for obtaining card are available at the Corporate Card website.

-Travel Management and Corporate Card Services
+Corporate Card Services

 James M. Staten, Senior Vice President, Finance, and Chief Financial Officer